Location: northwest edge of city of Racine.

 While the ledge is river-wide, differences in how the wave/hole forms up are significant.
-River-left is always a bigger pourover/wave/hole, while river-right tends to be a much tamer wave.
+River-left is generally a bigger pourover/wave/hole, while river-right tends to be a much tamer wave.
 Thus, they are referred to (respectively) as the "Greater Evil" and the "Lesser Evil".
-It is really only at higher levels (above 1400 cfs or so) that they merge into one big hole, All Evil (of the Root).
+Center-river (at low-to-moderate flows) can be a funky little spot for surfs, spins, and blasts.
+At higher levels (above 1400 cfs or so) these features merge into one big hole, All Evil (of the Root).

 This area can also provide play (front surfs, side surfs, flat spins, blasting) down to 150 cfs and lower.

 Take-out is at river-left from the pool at this drop.
 Downstream the riverbed changes from bedrock to rubble and mud/clay/silt, and one encounters only relatively minor riffles and shoals.
 Continuing (boating) past this pool would mean having to set a shuttle, whereas one can get the best action by just carrying up within Quarry Park.